 I honestly hate the word submission.
 Not just because it seems contrary to my “take care of business” nature that makes it easy for me to dismiss, but because of how it has so often been abused.
-When it is not seen in the context of the entire chapter, but pulled out to justify one gender imposing dominance over another, it has been used to accept behavior that cannot be justified within the whole of the Bible.
+When it is not seen in the context of the entire chapter but is pulled out to justify one gender imposing dominance over another, it has been used to accept behavior that cannot be justified within the whole of the Bible.

 As a Christian woman, if your husband is abusive, does submission mean you accept this behavior?
 The answer is no. If your husband doesn’t share your faith and tells you to abandon it, do you submit?
-The answer is no. What if your husband uses Ephesians 5 to live a selfish life with no consideration for you his wife?
+The answer is no. What if your husband uses Ephesians 5 to live a selfish life with no consideration for you, his wife?
 If that’s true, he has not read the entire chapter, and I would say counseling is in order.
 It’s the cherry picking to serve one’s purposes that I think creates a problem.

-The definition of this word, submission, is the act of accepting or yielding to the will of another, the synonyms include capitulation, compliance, and acceptance.
+The definition of this word, submission, is the act of accepting or yielding to the will of another.
+The synonyms include capitulation, compliance, and acceptance.
 The antonyms to this word are defiance, non-cooperation, and insolence.

 I believe that the right interpretation of this text comes somewhere between capitulation and defiance.

-A woman who chooses to create peace in her home by expecting her husband to love her in the way Christ loved the church and learn to depend upon his leadership can find peace in this discussion.
+A woman who chooses to create peace in her home by expecting her husband to love her in the way Christ loved the church and learns to depend upon his leadership can find peace in this discussion.

 What this doesn’t mean is that we check our brain at the door.
-Nor does it indicate we should be absent opinions or surrender our standards.
+Nor does it indicate we should be absent of opinions or surrender our standards.
 And it most certainly does not mean we are any less than the man in our lives.
 But the ability to follow the lead of another creates harmony and peace.
 It’s true in organizations, true in churches, true in business, and true in families.

 I think what is frequently dismissed in this conversation is the portion of Ephesians 5 that follows the one discussing submission.
 “Husbands, love your wives, as Christ loved the church and gave himself up for her…” (Ephesians 5:25).
 There is a mutual submission displayed in the entirety of Ephesians 5.
-Should husbands choose to emulate Christ, which is what is instructed here, they are willing even to surrender their very lives for their wives.
-In genuinely following the path Christ walked, a man would leave his comfort and face pain, torment, and humiliation, reflecting a love that by example revolutionized the world.
+Should husbands choose to emulate Christ, which is what is instructed here, then they are willing even to surrender their very lives for their wives.
+In genuinely following the path Christ walked, a man would leave his comfort and face torment, pain, and humiliation, reflecting a love that by example revolutionized the world.

 I believe what is indeed demonstrated in the entirety of this text is a mutual submission of wills.
 Marriage in its most beautiful and successful form joins two into one.
-Both with the goal of a creating a healthy, vibrant relationship, one designed to truly exemplify the love and surrender of the God we serve.
+Both with the goal of creating a healthy, vibrant relationship, one designed to truly exemplify the love and surrender of the God we serve.

 The very fact that women have played a valuable role throughout Scripture and throughout history should undergird our importance.
-Jesus’ sacrifice to bridge the gap between sinful man and a holy God served not only to enable us to enter into his kingdom but taught us how to live until we do.
+Jesus’ sacrifice to bridge the gap between sinful humanity and a holy God served not only to enable us to enter into his kingdom but taught us how to live until we do.
 He lived a life without prejudice, treating all men and women equal.
 He taught us, by his life, the definition of true, sacrificial love.
 He humbled himself and showed us how to do the same.
 He treated men and women equally because that’s what he knows us to be.
 From creation to the end of the age, this is true.
 We have jobs to do, roles to fill, and needs to meet.

 May we find that balance—the landing place between compliance and defiance, creating peace in our home by the respect we give to the man whom God has called to lead it.
-But never forgetting our worth, as the apostle, Paul said, “There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus.
+But never forgetting our worth, as the apostle Paul said, “There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus.
 If you belong to Christ, then you are . . . heirs according to the promise” (Galatians 3:28-29).
-My friend, we are equal; today and every day; the source of everything I hold dear tells me so.
+My friend, we are equal, today and every day; the source of everything I hold dear tells me so.